 The proponent will have to ensure that environmental protection facilities or measures to prevent pollution and ecological deterioration such as sewerage connections, solid waste management plans, and landscaping and aesthetic improvement programme are implemented and maintained throughout the project cycle.
-In addition, the proponent will have to ensure that appropriate measures to prevent pollution of underground and surface water are implemented throughout the project cycle.
+As well the; proponent will have to ensure that appropriate measures to prevent pollution of underground and surface water are implemented throughout the project cycle.

-2.3.2 The Environmental Management and Co-ordination (Waste Management Regulations 2006)
+2.2.2 The Environmental Management and Co-ordination (Waste Management Regulations 2006)

-Legal Notice No. 121: Section 4-6 Part II of the Environmental Management and Co-ordination (Waste Management) Regulations, 2006 states that:-
+Legal Notice No. 121: Section 4-6

+Part II of the Environmental Management and Co-ordination (Waste Management) Regulations, 2006 states that: - 4.
+(1) No person shall dispose of any waste on a public highway, street, road, recreational area or in any public place except in a designated waste receptacle.
-Section 4

-- 1) No person shall dispose of any waste on a public highway, street, road, recreational area or in any public place except in a designated waste receptacle. - 2) Any person whose activities generate waste shall collect, segregate and dispose or cause to be disposed off such waste in the manner provided for under these Regulations. - 3) Without prejudice to the foregoing, any person whose activities generates waste has an obligation to ensure that such waste is transferred to a person who is licensed to transport and dispose off such waste in a designated waste disposal facility.
+(2) Any person whose activities generate waste shall collect, segregate and dispose or cause to be disposed off such waste in the manner provided for under these Regulations.

-Section 5

-- (1) A waste generator shall minimize the waste generated by adopting the following cleaner production methods - a).
-Improvement of production process through:- - Conserving raw materials and energy; - Eliminating the use of toxic raw materials; and - Reducing toxic emissions and wastes - b). monitoring the production cycle from beginning to end by:- - Identifying and eliminating potential negative impacts of the product; - Enabling the recovery and re-use of the product where possible; - Reclamation and recycling - c).
-Incorporating environmental concerns in the design and disposal of a product.
+- (3) Without prejudice to the foregoing, any person whose activities generates waste has an obligation to ensure that such waste is transferred to a person who is licensed to transport and dispose off such waste in a designated waste disposal facility.
+In addition, the Regulations state that: - 5.
+(1) a waste generator shall minimize the waste generated by adopting the following cleaner production methods - a).
+Improvement of production process through: - i.
+Conserving raw materials and energy; - ii.
+Eliminating the use of toxic raw materials; and - iii.Reducing toxic emissions and wastes - b). monitoring the production cycle from beginning to end by: - i.
+Identifying and eliminating potential negative impacts of the product; - ii.
+Enabling the recovery and re-use of the product where possible; - iii.Reclamation and recycling - c).
+Incorporating environmental concerns in the design and disposal of a product. - 6.
+A waste generator shall segregate waste by separating hazardous wastes from non-hazardous waste and shall dispose of such wastes in such facility as shall be provided by the relevant local authority.(23) No person shall engage in any activity likely to generate any hazardous waste without a valid Environmental Impact Assessment license issued by Authority under the provisions of the Act.
+The proponent shall ensure that the main contractor adopts and implements all possible cleaner production methods during the construction phase of the project.
+During the construction phase of the project, the proponent shall ensure that the main contractor implements the above mentioned measures as necessary to enhance sound Environmental Management and Coordination (Noise management of waste).